bonsmots/pinboard-shell/README.md

 pinboard-shell
 ==============

-pb is a shell client for the excellent <https://pinboard.in/> bookmarking service
+pb is a shell client for the excellent [pinboard.in](https://pinboard.in/) bookmarking service

+Features:

+- Fast
+- Uses SHTTP to may API calls to [pinboard.in](https://pinboard.in/) as you would expect

+Caveats:

+- A bit rough around the edges

 Looks like: